 Distaff’s, not just for walking sticks or zombie survival weapons.
 The Merriam-Webster online dictionary has a very brief description of distaff.

-As per my usual, I’ve scouted the internet to find different bits of information on the subject of the distaff for you.
+As usual, I’ve searched the internet to gather various pieces of information about the distaff for you.

 Here is an article, “Saint Distaff’s Day – marking the end of the Christmas Break” by Maureen James.
 A good read of the why.